QuarkNerd/blog/sdavies/_posts/2015-03-09-json-in-swift.md

 ## Introduction

 In the world of Swift blogging, JSON parsing seems to be a 'hot topic'.
-Maybe it's a right of passage to becoming a Swift blogger?
+Maybe it's a rite of passage to becoming a Swift blogger?
 Anyway, it seems like a good time to get involved.

 There have been some truly excellent blog posts about using JSON with Swift, but